 “The chilling truth is that his story could have been mine.
 The tragedy is that my story could have been his.”– Amazon.com book synopsis

 The selection was made by a committee of students, faculty, and staff, and is timely for many reasons.
 In light of recent national events, and USF students’ responses to those events, we believe this book has tremendous potential to help members of our campus community navigate difficult, yet necessary conversations.
 In addition, The Other Wes Moore is directly related to several of the United Nations Sustainable Development Goals, which are being used to identify the global nature of the various experiences USF offers students.
 Some of these global themes include the importance of inclusive and equitable quality education for all people; sustained, inclusive, and sustainable economic growth, employment, and decent work for all; reducing inequality within and among countries; and making cities inclusive, safe, resilient, and sustainable.
 The book specifically highlights the role of race/ethnicity, class, and immigration in U.S. culture, as well as the relationship between crime and poverty.
 We believe this book provides a positive way for students, faculty, and staff to explore these broader global issues together.

 About the Program

 The university-wide common reading program seeks to unite students from across disciplines by inviting them to read and discuss together.
-The CRE Curriculum includes book integrations for at least two main course groups: FYC classes (ENC 1101 and 1102) and University Experience classes (SLS 1101).
+The CRE Curriculum includes book integrations for at least two main course groups: FYC classes (ENC 1101 and 1102) and Academic Foundations classes (SLS 2901).